h-a-t-zz/ISAF/README.md

 root@b9300915e6ad:~# curl -sSL https://cli.openfaas.com | sh # Not cool :/
 ```

-- Change permissions of docker.sock for the sack of this PoC.
-VERY Bad habit /o\, Do not try at home production.
+- Change permissions of docker.sock for the sack of this PoC. :warning:Do not do this in a production environment:bomb:

 ```bash
 chmod 777 /var/run/docker.sock
 ```
-- Upload iynb files to your Jupyter instance, and press play! \o/
+- Upload ISAF.iynb to your Jupyter instance, and press play! \o/